WICG/webpackage/explainers/subresource-loading.md

 ## Requirements

-Web pages will declare that some of their their subresources are provided by the [Web Bundle](https://wicg.github.io/webpackage/draft-yasskin-wpack-bundled-exchanges.html) at a particular URL.
+Web pages will declare that some of their subresources are provided by the [Web Bundle](https://wicg.github.io/webpackage/draft-yasskin-wpack-bundled-exchanges.html) at a particular URL.